UMBCSOFT/DYKM_Server/README.md

 # DYNM_Server

 # Running
 1. Run `npm install` to get all the node module dependencies
 2. Run `node index.js` to start the server
-3. Go to `http://localhost:3000` on your browser to interact with the application
+3. Go to `http://localhost:1337` on your browser to interact with the application using the test html page

 # Configuring WebStorm
 1. From the "Welcome to WebStorm page" select `Get from VSC`